mondele/btt-writer-docs/docs/translationWords.rst

-Translating translationWords for Gateway Languages Using translationStudio – Desktop v11.1
+Translating translationWords for Gateway Languages Using BTT Writer
 ============================================================================================

 NOTE: These instructions assume that the Bible ULB Words project has been set up.